Æthelflæd of Romsey: Life

-Æthelflæda appears in a small number of eleventh- and twelfth-century monastic calendars.
-A 14th-century life of her, amongst a collection of saints lives once belonging to Romsey Abbey, is held in the British Library's Lansdowne manuscripts, MS Lansdowne 436, fols.
+Æthelflæd appears in a small number of eleventh- and twelfth-century monastic calendars.

+A 14th-century life of her and a predecessor as abbess, Merewenna, amongst a collection of saints lives once belonging to Romsey Abbey, is held in the British Library's Lansdowne manuscripts, MS Lansdowne 436, fols.
 43v-45v.
+It was printed by C. Horstmann, Nova Legenda Angliae, 1901, vol I, pp. 379-381; and translated by H. Liveing, Records of Romsey, 1912, pp. 19-26.